Spring 2024 Office Hours:

 Jackie Elliott (Ph.D.
-Columbia 2005) studies the history of Roman literature from its inception through the Classical period, specializing in the epic and historiographical traditions of Rome and their relationship.
-Her monograph, Ennius and the Architecture of the Annales (CUP 2013), explores the genesis, in the ancient sources for Ennius’ epic and in modern scholarship, of the accounts of the Annales with which we operate today.
-It was reviewed in the Times Literary Supplement (4 June, 2014) and won the Goodwin Award, CAMWS' First Book award and the Kayden Award (University of Colorado Boulder).
-She has received fellowships from the American Academy at Rome, the Loeb Foundation and the Humboldt Foundation and has contributed articles to the Cambridge Classics Journal, Zeitschrift für Papyrologie und Epigraphik, Harvard Studies in Classical Philology, the Classical Quarterly, and Histos.
-Currently, she is working on a project on Cato’s Origines informed by exploration of the work’s early reception and transmission history but also exploring Cato’s use of perspective in the text; a commentary on the Annales with a literary bias and a focus on the text's ancient reception in later works of literature; and a project on the transmission and early reception of Lucilius.
-She is also writing a contribution on early Roman poetry for Brill’s Research Perspectives in Classical Poetry.
+Columbia 2005) studies the history of Roman literature from its inception, specializing in the epic and historiographical traditions of republican Rome.
+Her first monograph, Ennius and the Architecture of the Annales (Cambridge, 2013) retraces what we think we know of Rome’s first and massively influential but now fragmentary hexametric epic to its ancient sources.
+This study was reviewed in the Times Literary Supplement (4 June, 2014) and won several awards, including the Society for Classical Studies’ Goodwin Award.
+She is also the author of Early Latin Poetry (Leiden, 2022), an introduction to the fragmentary record of Roman poetry from its origins through roughly the first hundred and twenty years of its existence.
+She has received fellowships from the Humboldt Foundation, the American Academy at Rome, the Loeb Foundation, and has contributed articles to the Zeitschrift für Papyrologie und Epigraphik, Harvard Studies in Classical Philology, the Classical Quarterly, Histos, and the American Journal of Philology.
+Currently, she is working on a project on Cato’s Origines informed by exploration of the work’s early reception and transmission history; a commentary on the Annales with a literary bias and a focus on the text's ancient reception in later works of literature; and a project on the transmission and early reception of Lucilius.